cse110-sp21-group5/cse110-sp21-group5/README.md

 - We suggest using VS Code and following these steps:
   - `git clone https://github.com/cse110-sp21-group5/cse110-sp21-group5.git`
   - Get StandadrdJS Plugin and setup for semistandardjs so your future additions follow our style guidelines
-  - Get ESLint to ensure future code is of high quality
   - When you are ready to add a feature, create a branch named according to the feature and add it there
   - Write unit tests to the testing file
   - Upon merging, review code with at least two other team members as you merge